mridul037/mridul037/README.md

 **Quote of the hour:**

-Over half of the time you spend working on a project is spent thinking, and no tool, no matter how advanced, can think for you.
+The use of COBOL cripples the mind; its teaching should, therefore, be regarded as a criminal offense.

-~ Richard P. Gabriel
+~ Edsger W. Dijkstra
 <pre>

 </pre>